Voice AI

 A practical pre-release workflow starts with simulate-sdk Persona and Scenario records.
 The engineer defines callers who speak while sharing a screenshot, typing a correction, or selecting an item on screen.
 LiveKitEngine, the voice simulation engine with transcript and audio capture, runs the calls and returns TestReport or TestCaseResult artifacts with transcripts, optional eval scores, and audio paths.
 The traceAI livekit integration gives the team a consistent integration slug for connecting voice-session evidence to the rest of the trace.

 The evaluation layer maps each modality to a concrete check.
 ASRAccuracy scores the speech-to-text boundary.
 AudioQualityEvaluator checks raw audio quality.
 TTSAccuracy checks spoken-output fidelity.
-ImageInstructionAdherence is the nearest visual evaluator when the agent must follow instructions grounded in an image or screen.
+ImageInstructionAdherence is the nearest multimodal evaluator when the agent must follow instructions grounded in an image or screen.
 TaskCompletion checks whether the user goal was actually solved.

 How to Measure or Detect Multi-Modal Voice Interaction